AnuMonachan/isl-dictionary-extension/README.md

-# login-react README
+# isl-dictionary-extension README

-This is the README for your extension "login-react".
+This is the README for your extension "isl-dictionary-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features